The Statistics and Dangers of Leaving Drug Rehab Early

 If you have left treatment early, know that your recovery efforts don’t have to die in vain.
 There is still hope for a successful recovery.
 While it’s dangerous to relapse after treatment for the risk of overdose-related death, it’s also dangerous to never get help with treatment ever again.
 Many people who relapse end up obtaining a lasting recovery on their second or even third time in treatment.
 So, don’t give up!

-If you’re looking for a treatment facility that has your individual needs in mind and can help to keep you accountable during treatment, consider Wellness Retreat Recovery Center.
+If you’re looking for an alcohol detox or rehab facility in Northern California that has your individual needs in mind and can help to keep you accountable during treatment, consider Wellness Retreat Recovery Center.
 Contact us today to learn more about how we can help!